espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Lightweave Scarf (Major).md

 The first of these strips of glittering cloth was worn by a monk from Jinin who would interweave it into his _handwraps of mighty blows_.
 The spell DC of any spell cast by activating this item is 38.

 *   **Armor** You gain a +3 item bonus to saving throws against illusions and Deception checks to [[Create a Diversion]].
 *   **Weapon**(visual) After you cast an illusion spell by activating the scarf, the weapon is shrouded in a mesmerizing illusory pattern.
-Your next Strike causes the target to be [[Confused]] for 1 minute if it hits.
+Your next Strike causes the target to be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Confused]] for 1 minute if it hits.
 If you don't make a Strike by the end of your next turn, the illusion ends with no effect.

 **Activate** Cast a Spell